marianSTU/ppds_marian.sebena/README.md

-# Documentation task 01
+# Documentation exercise 01
 ###### Written by Marián Šebeňa
 ### Assigment
-You can find assigment on this  **[link](https://uim.fei.stuba.sk/i-ppds/1-cvicenie-oboznamenie-sa-s-prostredim-%f0%9f%90%8d/)**
+You can find assigment on this  **[link](https://uim.fei.stuba.sk/i-ppds/1-cvicenie-oboznamenie-sa-s-prostredim-%f0%9f%90%8d/).**
+#### Short description
+Implement two threads that will use a common index in a common field (initialized to 0) of a certain size.
+Let each thread increment the element of the array where the common index is pointing.
+Then let the index increase.
+If the index is already pointing out of the field, the thread terminates.
+When the threads end, calculate how many elements of the array have a value of 1.
 ### Resources
-When you click on links below you will be redirected on resource web page </br>
+When you click on links below you will be redirected on resource web page: </br>
 **[PPDS Youtube channel](https://www.youtube.com/channel/UCnTxtvNFlicb2Mn0a6w8N-A)** <br/>
 **[Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/)** <br/>
 **[PEP8](https://realpython.com/python-pep8/#naming-conventions)** <br/>